lloydst/p80-internship-angular/README.md

-run `npm run dev` for rebuilding on changes to any of the angular part of the website. and run `npm run server` (in a other window)so that node restarts the express server on changes run `npm run doc` to "generate" docs (only documents the angular app)
+run `npm run dev` for rebuilding on changes to any of the angular part of the website. and run `npm run server` (in a other window)so that node restarts the express server on changes run `npm run doc` to "generate" front end docs (only documents the angular app) since the back end can be found at ./api-docs

 ## quick component gen (angular cli)